pola-rs/polars/README.md

 Polars is in rapid development, but it already supports most features needed for a useful DataFrame library.
 Do you mis something, please make an issue and/or sent a PR.

+## First run
+Take a look at the [10 minutes to Polars notebook](examples/10_minutes_to_polars.ipynb) to get you started.
+Want to run the notebook yourself?
+Clone the repo and run `$ cargo c && docker-compose up`.
+This will spin up a jupyter notebook on `http://localhost:8891`.
+The notebooks are in the `/examples` directory.

+Oh yeah.. and get a cup of coffee because compilation will take while during the first run.

 ## Documentation
 Want to know what features Polars support?
 [Check the current master docs](https://ritchie46.github.io/polars).

-Most
-features are described on the [DataFrame](https://ritchie46.github.io/polars/polars/frame/struct.DataFrame.html), [Series](https://ritchie46.github.io/polars/polars/series/enum.Series.html), and [ChunkedArray](https://ritchie46.github.io/polars/polars/chunked_array/struct.ChunkedArray.html)
-structs in that order.
+Most features are described on the [DataFrame](https://ritchie46.github.io/polars/polars/frame/struct.DataFrame.html), [Series](https://ritchie46.github.io/polars/polars/series/enum.Series.html), and [ChunkedArray](https://ritchie46.github.io/polars/polars/chunked_array/struct.ChunkedArray.html) structs in that order.
 For `ChunkedArray` a lot of functionality is also defined by `Traits` in the [ops module](https://ritchie46.github.io/polars/polars/chunked_array/ops/index.html).

-### Performance
+## Performance
+Polars is written to be performant.
+Below are some comparisons with the (also very fast) Pandas DataFrame library.

 #### GroupBy
 ![](pandas_cmp/img/groupby10_.png)